-A second possibility is represented by ``selective accretion'', i.e. the triggering of accretion events only when the large scale gas inflow is aligned (or counter-aligned) with the MBH spin, while other feeding processes with an inclination of angular momentum with respect to the MBH spin direction closer to 90$^{\circ}$ are choked on timescales short enough to become irrelevant for the MBH evolution and statistically hard to observe.
-Two physical processes could be responsible for such a selective accretion.
-On one side, the non-linear dynamical analysis of warped viscous discs discussed by \cite{Ogilvie99} indicates that, for sufficiently large warps (i.e. large misalignment) the viscous torque component responsible for the gas inflow reverses its sign, breaking the accretion disc in independently precessing regions and potentially stopping accretion.
-One should note however that such an accretion quenching is not observed in numerical simulations.
-Disc breaking was first investigated with purely hydrodynamical simulations by \cite{nixon12}, who found continuous and rapid accretion as a consequence of the angular momentum cancellation between independently precessing detached-disc annuli.
-The dynamics of a disc subject to LT precession has further been investigated with MHD simulations, where the angular momentum transport is not modelled with a simple viscosity parametrization~\citep{sorathia13b,sorathia13a,liska19}.
-They have shown that thin accretion discs, initially strongly misaligned with the MBH spins, lead to prolonged --though modulated-- accretion over multiple disc breaking episodes \citep{liska21}.
+A second possibility is represented by selective accretion, which is the triggering of accretion events only when the large-scale gas inflow is aligned (or counter-aligned) with the MBH spin, while other feeding processes with an inclination of angular momentum with respect to the MBH spin direction closer to 90$^{\circ}$ are choked on timescales short enough to become irrelevant for the MBH evolution and statistically hard to observe.
+Two physical processes could be responsible for selective accretion.
+On the one hand, the nonlinear dynamical analysis of warped viscous disks discussed by \cite{Ogilvie99} indicates that, for sufficiently large warps (i.e., large misalignment) the viscous torque component responsible for the gas inflow reverses its sign, breaking the accretion disk in independently precessing regions, potentially stopping accretion.
+However, we note that this accretion quenching is not observed in numerical simulations.
+Disk breaking was first investigated with purely hydrodynamical simulations by \cite{nixon12}, who found continuous and rapid accretion as a consequence of the angular momentum cancellation between independently precessing detached-disk annuli.
+The dynamics of a disk subject to LT precession was further investigated with MHD simulations, where the angular momentum transport was not modeled with a simple viscosity parameterization~\citep{sorathia13b,sorathia13a,liska19}.
+They showed that thin accretion disks, initially strongly misaligned with the MBH spins, lead to prolonged, though modulated, accretion over multiple disk breaking episodes \citep{liska21}.